ncsa/hydro_documentation/docs/source/user-guide/acl.rst

 -  Default ACL for new file creation is 600 instead of 644 (**default umask changing from 022 to 077**).
 -  All **top level folders will not permit ACL changes by users** (home, projects).
--  Though ACL expansion of subfolders isn't permitted by default, a **service request can be made to enable either ACL self management or a specific ACL change enabled by administrators**.
+-  Though ACL expansion of subfolders isn't permitted by default, a **service request can be made to enable either ACL self-management or a specific ACL change enabled by administrators**.

 Recommended practice: